GluuFederation/docs-ce-prod/3.0.1/source/authn-guide/customauthn.md

 This tutorial explains how to write a script to implement a two-step out-of-band authentication using Twilio to send an SMS with a one-time password.
 At the end of this tutorial you should have a better understanding of how to write your own custom scripts.
 For reference, you can review the completed Twilio custom authentication script [here](https://raw.githubusercontent.com/GluuFederation/oxAuth/master/Server/integrations/twilio_sms/twilio2FA.py).

+!!!
+Warning:
+    Be aware that in case default authentication methods for oxTrust and oxAuth are set to "Default" on the "Default Authentication Method" tab of "Manage authentication page", you may lock yourself out of web UI by simply enabling an authentication script.
+    Please check [this page](../admin-guide/oxtrust-ui/#default-authentication-method) for full explanation

 ## Suggested Development Environment

 Gluu Server custom scripts are written in [Jython](http://www.jython.org/).
 We recommended using Eclipse for coding purposes.